JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 In paragraph xxx of its Statement of Case, the Acquiring Authority has asserted that £76m of its own funds have been set aside for the scheme over the next five years.
 However, it does not explain that this covers only site assembly - i.e. leaseholder compensation, decant and rehousing costs, demolition etc. Given that there is no funding for construction of the Scheme, then it cannot be claimed to be viable at the consented tenure mix.

-## The Acquiring Authority has failed to comply with the requirements of the ODPM 06/04 Circular regarding provision of viability information
+## Failure to demonstrated the Scheme is viable and therefore deliverable
 @.
 Paragraph 16 (iii) of Appendix A of the 06/2004 Circular says(emphasis added):

 >"Any decision about whether to confirm an order made under section 226(1)(a) of the 1990 Act will be made on its own merits, but the factors which the Secretary of State can be expected to consider include .. (iii) the potential financial viability of the scheme for which the land is being acquired.
 A general indication of funding intentions, and of any commitments from third parties, will usually suffice to reassure the Secretary of State that there is a reasonable prospect that the scheme will proceed. __The greater the uncertainty about the financial viability of the scheme, however, the more compelling the other grounds for undertaking the compulsory purchase will need to be__.
 The timing of any available funding may also be important.
 For example, a strict time-limit on the availability of the necessary funding may be an argument put forward by the acquiring authority to justify proceeding with the order before finalising the details of the replacement scheme and/or the statutory planning position."